Kwetech/pandora-framework/README.md

 # The Pandora Framework

-This is a framework basically for **Termux** which consist of various tools needed in **Penetrating Testing**.This framework is simple to use and user friendly which means *it gives specific instructions on what to do when prompted* ,it does not require users to type a longer command.
+This is a framework basically for **Termux** which consist of tools built by developers called **Pandorers**,these tools can help in **Penetrating Testing**.This framework is simple to use and user friendly which means *it gives specific instructions on what to do when prompted* ,it does not require users to type a longer command.
 # Screenshot
  ![Screenshot](screenshot.png)